zonca/italianschoolsd-website/site/content/accredited-classes.md

 * Italian 5-6 for Italian speakers
 * Italian 7-8 and AP preparation for Italian speakers, [see the dedicated page about AP Italian](/ap-italian-san-diego)

-The curriculum and the programs were created, implemented and district approved by our sister school IAASD, [learn more about their story](/about/legacy-iaasd)

 ### When is best to start